 Sustainable Stanford regularly holds office hours and provides a steady communication platform for various student activities to provide strategic guidance.
-For the incoming class of 2013 and current students, Sustainable Stanford produced the first ever Student's Guide to Sustainable Living at Stanford
+For the incoming class of 2013 and current students, Sustainable Stanford produced the first ever Student's Guide to Sustainable Living at Stanford http://sustainable.stanford.edu/sites/sustainable.stanford.edu/files/documents/SustainableLiving \at\Stanford\New.pdf.

-(http://sustainable.stanford.edu/sites/sem.stanford.edu/files/documents/Stanford_students_guid e_sustainable_living).